meredithbartel/IT1025/README.md

 Availability is data reliability, it is where data is reliably available.
 If you were looking for information for mychart you want to be able to get data when you want it.

 #### Caesar and Polyalphabetic Ciphers
-a Cesar cipher does a one time letter shift it is easy to decipher by letter distribution where a polyalphabetic cipher is any cipher based on substitution using multiple substitution alphabets therefore it becomes almost impossible to see the letter shifting and it becomes hard to crack
+A Cesar cipher does a one time letter shift it is easy to decipher by letter distribution where a polyalphabetic cipher is any cipher based on substitution using multiple substitution alphabets therefore it becomes almost impossible to see the letter shifting and it becomes hard to crack.

 xvmg lew e gcfiv wigyvmxc givxmjmgexi

 #### Public and Private Key Encryption
-public key encryption is a set of rules that everybody knows and it is public however when two individuals whole different pieces that are private that they share with one another that one combined makes it impossible to crack because the reverse engineering is extremely difficult so it is hard to intercept.
+Public key encryption is a set of rules that everybody knows and it is public however when two individuals whole different pieces that are private that they share with one another that one combined makes it impossible to crack because the reverse engineering is extremely difficult so it is hard to intercept.
 #### Brute-Force Attacks
-to protect against brute force attack The user should use long unique passwords it also said to use secure about deck top connections as much as possible and the final way is to use two factor authentication.
+To protect against brute force attack The user should use long unique passwords it also said to use secure about deck top connections as much as possible and the final way is to use two factor authentication.
 ### Internet Programming
 #### Components of a URL
 Terms: